 Table 1: Uniform Resource Locators (URL) of the institutional services, guidelines, products or datasets consulted for compiling our map.
-34 Links were last accessed on 14 January 2022.

-36 The situation is more homogeneous at the continental or sub-continental level.
-For example, in 2017 the U.S. Geological 37 Survey published a compilation of the individual releases of the Preliminary Integrated Geologic Map Databases (SGMC) for the United States (Table 1, ID 3), which represents a seamless, spatial database of 48 State geologic maps that range from 38 39 1:50,000 to 1:1,000,000 scale (Horton, 2017).
-The SGMC is not a truly integrated geologic map database because geologic 40 units have not been reconciled across State boundaries.
-However, the geologic data contained in maps for individual States 41 have been standardized to allow spatial analyses of lithology, age, and stratigraphy.
+The situation is more homogeneous at the continental or sub-continental level.
+For example, in 2017 the U.S. Geological Survey published a compilation of the individual releases of the Preliminary Integrated Geologic Map Databases (SGMC) for the United States (Table 1, ID 3), which represents a seamless, spatial database of 48 State geologic maps that range from 1:50,000 to 1:1,000,000 scale (Horton, 2017).
+The SGMC is not a truly integrated geologic map database because geologic units have not been reconciled across State boundaries.
+However, the geologic data contained in maps for individual States have been standardized to allow spatial analyses of lithology, age, and stratigraphy.